-Guest network is disabled by default.
+The guest network is disabled by default.

 In the network protection field, you can specify a security algorithm.
 The default value is 'Unprotected'.

-Click the 'Additional settings' to display the full settings of the guest network segment.
+Click the 'Additional settings' to display the full settings of the Guest network segment.

-IP and DHCP settings are represented in 'IP settings' section.
+IP and DHCP settings are represented in the 'IP settings' section.
 Click on 'Show DHCP settings' to display the full settings.

 'Address pool size' – default value is 20.
 This means that the router allocates a maximum of 20 connections to the guest network (with IP addresses from 10.1.30.33 to 10.1.30.53).

 NOTE: Important!
 With the default settings, the guest network speed is limited to 5 Mbps (5120 kbps).

 If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in the segment' section.
 In the 'Maximum speed' field, set the speed using kbit/s or Mbit/s.
 This speed is allocated for the entire interface and distributed among the guest network clients.
 The same speed will be set for both incoming and outgoing traffic.